adnammit/notes/security.md

     - detectability: easy
     - impact: moderate
 * how does it work?
-* reflected XXS
+* reflected XSS
-    - an attacker gives a user a URL with an XXS payload
+    - an attacker gives a user a URL with an XSS payload
         * a payload might be included in a URL query string
         * the url can be distributed via social media or posting it publically (it can be obscured with a bit.ly etc
-    - the user clicks through the link to the website using the URL with the XXS payload
+    - the user clicks through the link to the website using the URL with the XSS payload
-        * the XXS is then "reflected" back to the user
+        * the XSS is then "reflected" back to the user
-        * the XXS can access the data in the user's cookies (auth cookies, say) and exfiltrate that data back to the attacker
+        * the XSS can access the data in the user's cookies (auth cookies, say) and exfiltrate that data back to the attacker
     - the attacker can then hijack the session
 * XSS injection
     - if an attacker can inject XSS into the site's database, the XSS payload will persist, resulting in the same effect as above